 Private Property

-There is no constitutional right to property, so private property ownership is regulated through civil law, or more precisely, through statute law, the Roman Dutch common law, or personal laws when applicable.
-The plethora of sources of civil law can lead to confusion and cause uncertainty.
-Private land ownership is limited to 50 acres per person through the Land Reform Law.
-Furthermore, the Land (Restrictions on Alienation) Act places restrictions on the transfer of freehold title lands to foreigners, foreign companies, and certain institutions with foreign shareholdings in Sri Lanka.
+There is no constitutional right to property, so private property is regulated by civil law – more precisely, by statutory law, Roman-Dutch common law or, when applicable, personal laws.
+The many sources of civil law can cause confusion and uncertainty.
+Private land ownership is limited to 50 acres per person under the Land Reform Law.
+In addition, the Land (Restrictions on Alienation) Act restricts the transfer of freehold title lands to foreigners, foreign companies and certain institutions with foreign shareholdings in Sri Lanka.

-Court proceedings in litigation to vindicate property rights are slow.
-The rights, title and interest in land can only be transacted through a deed, a specialized legal instrument with specific formalities required to be completed to confer validity.
+Court proceedings to vindicate property rights are slow.
+The rights, title and interest in land must be conveyed by deed, a specialized legal instrument that requires specific formalities to be valid.

-Local Authority Regulations, the Urban Development Authority Law, and the Town and Country Planning Law regulate the use of private property located in different parts of the country.
+Local Authority Regulations, the Urban Development Authority Law and the Town and Country Planning Law regulate the use of private property in different parts of the country.
 The Land Acquisition Act provides the legal basis for the government’s acquisition of private land for a “public purpose.”
-The Requisitioning of Land Act grants the president the power to authorize a designated competent authority to take possession of any land for a time determined by the president.
-In theory, this time period can be extended indefinitely.
-Both land acquisition and requisition processes are subject to the safeguards guaranteed in the constitution.
+The Requisitioning of Land Act grants the president the power to authorize a designated competent authority to take possession of any land for a period the president determines.
+In theory, this period can be extended indefinitely.
+Both land acquisition and requisition are subject to the safeguards guaranteed in the constitution.

 Property rights